naglissul/jsgd/README.md

 -   -   Personal lobby for new player (need to pass to be able to play game with others).
 Appreas in a random point when enters main room
 -   v4.0.0 plans:
 -   -   Add line (in the center) gravity
+        OR
+-   v1.0.0 - Players draw pixel art
+-   v2.0.0 - You can upload picture and it will be pixelated for the game